 Washington, DC, is more than the center for political power.
 Through internships, students can explore many professions, not just politics.
 Students gain real-world experience by working with the federal government, the DC government, nonprofits, think tanks, private businesses, news organizations, and museums.

 Students can search for internships through the Cawley Career Education Center.
-Before beginning an internship, it is important to speak to your dean about how internship credit will apply toward your degree.
+Before beginning an internship, it is important to speak to your dean about the options for earning credit related to your internship.

 The College does not directly award credit for participation in internships.
 However, we do award credit for courses that combine a student’s internship experience with intellectual reflection.
 The College offers a one-credit pass/fail course for College sophomores, juniors, and seniors in good standing: IDST-315 College Internship Experience.
 Students may take this course for credit more than once, but only 1 credit will count toward the Georgetown degree (the limit of 1 credit includes credit from MGMT-311, a similar course taught in the MSB).
 IDST-315 may be taken in the fall or spring semester.
 A student who has a summer internship may enroll in IDST-315 in the subsequent fall semester.